buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/PropertySets/Pset_ProcessCapacity.md

+# Pset_ProcessCapacity

 Property set for the application of process data to spatial elements and transport assets
 <!-- end of short definition -->